 Fisheye lenses have a greater angle of view, most of them can give you up to 180 degrees of diagonal coverage.
-This means that the camera will capture an image covering 180 degrees of view from one corner of the frame to the opposite corner.
+This means that the camera will capture an image covering around 180 degrees of view from one corner to corner.
 To achieve this the lens will distort the image giving it a characteristic “Fish Eye” effect, hence the name.

-These lenses are an excellent option for underwater, will allow you to focus incredibly close to your subject and maintain image sharpness all across the frame as well as offering a superb depth of field (the area of the image in focus from the foreground to the background)
+These lenses are an excellent option for underwater photography.
+They allow us to focus incredibly close to the subject maintain image sharpness as well as offering a superb depth of field (the area of the image in focus from the foreground to the background)

 Fish-eye is my first choice for wreck and general wide angle photography.

-Rectilineal lenses do not offer the same angle of view however they do not create the same level of distortion.
-The depth of field is not as good as what a fish-eye lens offers but good enough so you can have a good level of flexibility.
+Rectilineal lenses do not offer the same angle of view and do not create the same level of distortion.
+The depth of field is not as good as what a fish-eye lens but good enough for most situations.

 A couple of things worth mentioning here is the corner sharpness and the ability to focus close to the camera.
-Rectilineal lenses can suffer from softens in the corners of the frame, particularly when shutting at wide apertures and if the dome port is not correctly positioned.
+Rectilineal lenses can suffer from softens in the corners of the frame, particularly when shutting at wide apertures and if the dome port is not correct.

-Because the way the optics work, rectilinear lenses will struggle to focus when a subject is very close to the dome.
-This will limit their ability to shoot close focus wide angle images.
+Because of the way the optics work, rectilinear lenses will struggle to focus when a subject is very close to the dome.
+This will limit their ability to shoot close-focus wide-angle images.

 There is one situation in particular when these lenses are by far the best option.
 Shutting sharks and other pelagic animals.
 These are generally speaking very shy rarely come close enough to use a fish-eye lens, the massive field of view will make impossible to fill the frame with your subject.
-The narrower view of rectilinear wide angle is much better suited to photograph these subjects.
+The narrower view of a rectilinear wide-angle is much better suited to photograph these subjects.